asyncapi/website/pages/docs/tutorials/kafka/managing-schemas-using-schema-registry.md

 ---

 ## Introduction
-In the [previous tutorial](/docs/tutorials/kafka/configure-kafka-avro), you've learned how to add Avro Schemas to your AsyncAPI document.
-Now, you will learn how to save your schema in a central Schema Registry and reuse it from there.
+In the [previous Kafka and Avro configuration tutorial](/docs/tutorials/kafka/configure-kafka-avro), you learned how to add Apache Avro schemas to your AsyncAPI document.
+Now, you will learn how to save your schema in a central Schema Registry and reuse it.

 ## Background context
 The need for schema management has become increasingly prevalent to handle the evolving complexity of modern Event-Driven Architecture.
 A Schema Registry is a centralized service that stores and maintains schemas for data exchanged between various components of a modern distributed system.
 Validating exchanged data maintains data consistency and compatibility.